tidjee-dev/tidjee-dev/README.md

   A simple yet powerful To-Do List application built with **React**.

-  Users can add, delete, and mark tasks as completed.
+  [v1] Users can add, delete, and mark tasks as completed.
+The tasks are stored in the local storage, ensuring data persistence across sessions.

+  [v2] The application features a calendar view for easy task scheduling and an export/import feature.

   _Technologies used:_